Florence awoke in a smelly, dark, wet cellar behind several bars.

 Florence thought for a minute.
 Was it possible this monster recognised her too, and was just playing with her?

 “So what you’re saying you were just some poor misunderstood guy that we all formed a lynch mob against.
-Blamed for killing his parents, and his wife?”
+Blamed for killing his parents, his wife and his patients?”

 “Well” Florence continued.
 “If it makes you feel any better I’ll make you pay for the things you have actually done.”